List of awards and nominations received by Kate Winslet

-The following is a list of awards and nominations received by English actress Kate Winslet.
-She is the youngest person to acquire six Academy Award nominations, with seven nominations in total, and the tenth-youngest Best Actress nominee for her role of Rose Dewitt Bukater in Titanic, receiving the nomination at the age of 22.
-She won the Academy Award in this category for The Reader (2008).
-Among her numerous accolades for her performances, Winslet has won an Oscar, two Emmys, a Grammy, three Critics' Choice's, two AACTAs, three BAFTAs, five Golden Globes, four Screen Actors Guild Awards and a Producers Guild Award.
+English actress Kate Winslet has won an Academy Award, five BAFTA Awards, two Primetime Emmy Awards, a Grammy Award, three Critics' Choice Awards, five Golden Globe Awards, four Screen Actors Guild Awards and a Producers Guild Award.
 She is one of the few actresses to have won three of the four major American entertainment awards (EGOT), with her Academy Award, Primetime Emmy Award, and Grammy Award wins.